likith012/IMLE-Net/README.md

 #### What each file does

-- `train.py` - Trains a particular model from scratch
+- `train.py` trains a particular model from scratch
 - `preprocessing` contains the preprocessing scripts
 - `models` contains scripts for each model
 - `utils` contains utilities for `dataloader`, `callbacks` and `metrics`